Symphoricarpos occidentalis

-Symphoricarpos occidentalis, commonly called western snowberry or wolfberry, is a woody species of flowering plant in the honeysuckle family.
-Wolfberry is not to be confused with Lycium chinense and L. barbarum (goji), which are also known as wolfberry.
+Symphoricarpos occidentalis, commonly called western snowberry, is a woody species of flowering plant in the honeysuckle family.

 Description

+Symphoricarpos occidentalis is a creeping shrub.
+The leaves are up to 8 cm long, with smooth edges and typically a hairy underside.

-Symphoricarpos occidentalis is a creeping shrub, with pink, rounded to bell-shaped flowers and spherical or bulbous shaped, white or pink-tinted fruits.
+The flowers are pink and rounded to bell-shaped.
+The fruits are spherical or bulbous shaped, white or pink-tinted.

-Distribution
+Distribution and habitat

 Symphoricarpos occidentalis is native across much of Canada plus the northern and central United States as far south as Oklahoma, northeastern New Mexico, and the Texas Panhandle.

+It grows near streams and in moist soils.

 Cultivation

 Western snowberry is grown for use in native plant and wildlife gardens, and as a bird food plant in habitat landscapes.
 It is considered to be a weed in certain situations.